fusioncharts/blazor-fusioncharts/README.md

 ## Working with Events

-There are two ways to attach event listeners to fusion charts:
+There are two ways to attach event listeners to Fusioncharts:

 ### 1. Js method as an event listener